 Where to stay in Edinburgh

-I stayed at Hotel Indigo on York Place, which was the perfect spot to start our walking tours around the Old Town and Leith and get to the cool bars all over New Town.
+I stayed at Hotel Indigo on York Place, which was the perfect spot to start my walking tours around the Old Town and Leith and get to the cool bars all over New Town.
 It’s a stylish 4-star hotel and all the staff was super friendly and helpful.
 It is certainly one of the best hotels I’ve ever stayed in Edinburgh!

 View of the Old Town of Edinburgh from Princes Street Gardens.